HOW AND WHERE TO BUY BIKES ONLINE

 About 20 of the recommended online stores either don’t carry bikes at all or carry house brands and/or enthusiast-level models from only a couple of the dozen and a half brands I charted above.
 These stores sell a lot of other gear – wheels, components, kit, accessories, and whatnot.
 As I’ve mentioned, bikes are one of the least profitable items a store or local bike shop can carry so the number of stores not carrying any or many bikes didn’t surprise me.

 There were about a dozen stores from my ratings that carry at least 3 or 4 of the bike brands.
-Half of those stores carry at least twice as many brands and a range of builds of the models in my charts above.
+Half of those stores carry at least twice that many brands and a range of builds of the models in my charts above.

 There are a few other online stores that carry a good number of my list of models and brands that I don’t recommend you shop at – most notably R&A Cycles in the US and Evans Cycles in the UK – because their independent Trust Pilot or Google ratings are below the 4 out of 5-star bar I set as a minimum to be recommended on my Best Online Bike Stores list.